Differences and Options with ID Card Printers

 Smart cards contain a memory chip that can store limited amounts of data.
 This data can include encoded proximity access credentials, biometric data, or other user-defined elements.
 Smart cards can be printed on, and the embedded chip is encoded with information in a single pass, just as with the magnetic stripe encoders.

-These printers can be connected to a network via integrated Ethernet ports, to then be accessed by multiple networked work stations.
+These printers can be connected to a network via integrated Ethernet ports, allowing them to be accessed by multiple networked work-stations.

 Direct-to-card vs. Re-Transfer Printers